ThaJuju/mrv_personalmenu/mrv_personalmenu/readme.md

 - The menu is in beta, it will be updated regularly and new things will be added!

-- For the proper functioning of the menu you will need these two things:
+- For the proper functioning of the menu you will need these three things:

 - WarMenu : [https://forum.fivem.net/t/release-0-9-8-final-warmenu-lua-menu-framework/41249]
 - jsfour-idcard : [https://github.com/jonassvensson4/jsfour-idcard]